bobbycomet/Grix-Preview/README.md

 Grix will be distributed as an **AppImage** when released.
 An AppImage is a single self-contained file that runs on any modern Linux distribution without installation.
 Download it, make it executable (`chmod +x Grix-*.AppImage`), and run it.
 No package manager, no root, no system changes required for the application itself.

 AppImage requires FUSE to mount the image at runtime.
-Grix itself checks for both libfuse2 and libfuse3, so if your system is missing one, Grix will tell you — and offer to install it.
+Grix itself checks for both libfuse2 and libfuse3, so if your system is missing one, Grix will tell you, and offer to install it.

 ---